jesstelford/extract-to-react/README.md

 Now load as an `Unpacked extension` via chrome extensions page.
 Point to the `extract-to-react/lib` folder for the compiled extension.

-## Usage

-Open Developer Tools, you should see the new Extract To React tab.
-Inspect an element on the page and switch to the new tab, you will see options for settings and exporting the code for the element you selected.

 # Bugs and Features